runpod-workers/worker-vllm/README.md

   You may now use your deployment with any OpenAI Codebase by changing **only 3 lines** in total.
 The supported routes are <ins>Chat Completions</ins>, <ins>Completions</ins>, and <ins>Models</ins> - with both streaming and non-streaming.
 - **Dynamic Batch Size** - time-to-first token as fast no batching, while maintaining the performance of batched token streaming throughout the request.
+- vLLM 0.2.7 -> 0.3.2
+  - Gemma, DeepSeek MoE and OLMo support.
+  - FP8 KV Cache support
+  - We're working on adding support for Multi-LoRA
 - **Custom chat templates** that you can specify as an environment variable.
+- Support for more vLLM Engine args (also configurable via env vars).
 - Fixed Tensor Parallelism, baking model into images, and more bugs.

 ## Table of Contents